MacCurdyLab/MacCurdyLab.github.io/_pages/fabrication-automation.md

 <div class="row">
     <div class="col-md-8">
-<h3> A Fabrication Free, 3D Printed, Multi-Material, Self-Sensing Soft Actuator</h3>
+<a href = "/fabrication-free"><h3> A Fabrication Free, 3D Printed, Multi-Material, Self-Sensing Soft Actuator</h3></a>

 Here we present an actuator with an integrated print-in-place strain sensor which is produced entirely via multi-material additive manufacturing and requires no post processing or manual fabrication steps.
 Automatically manufacturing these sensor-actuator systems enables more complex, capable, and integrate-able designs, because the labor of assembly is eliminated; actuator-sensor designs that would be tedious or impossible to manufacture become tractable with our approach.
         <br/><br/>
         See more details here, or see the whole paper <a href ="https://41310ed7-1a60-489f-888a-1aa520d0c9ca.filesusr.com/ugd/39a42a_fab92126ddce474db9dccb2fd3c7c302.pdf"> here</a>.
     </div>